chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/scanners/trivy-tutorial/index.md

 curl -sfL https://raw.githubusercontent.com/aquasecurity/trivy/main/contrib/install.sh | sudo sh -s -- -b /usr/local/bin v0.52.2
 ```

-You can also manually install Trivy by downloading the binary for your operating system and architecture from the [Trivy releases page](https://github.com/aquasecurity/trivy/releases/tag/v0.52.2) and manually placing the biary on your path.
+You can also manually install Trivy by downloading the binary for your operating system and architecture from the [Trivy releases page](https://github.com/aquasecurity/trivy/releases/tag/v0.52.2) and manually placing the binary on your path.

 ### Package Managers